 Once on the Pi command line type

-Now we are going to configure the software to allow us to stream the cab POV.
+Now we are going to configure the software to allow us to stream the cab POV and you can configure the settings you want.

 The Internet uplink bandwidth at SVL is quite limited.
 For cab control with remote operators we found that SD resolution is sufficient and limits bandwidth demand.
 We are using a frame rate of 10 images per second.
 The stream doesn’t get smoother turning this up.
 If your camera is upside down you may need to insert -rot 180 before -fps.